smiirl/smiirl-custom-samples/samples/php/dice/README.md

 - In https://my.smiirl.com:
     - Go to the `Settings` of your counter
     - Change its options to `"PUSH NUMBER"`.
-    - Get the access informations (id / token) of your counter in `CURL Endpoint`
+    - Get the `CURL Endpoint` of your counter
-- Put these informations in `roll.php` and make it executable.
+- Put it in `roll.php` and make it executable.
 - Use `dice.html` to show a launching button